grapestone5321/robond-mapping_and_slam/README.md

 To do this we will need to replace the existing camera and its shared object file: libgazebo_ros_camera.so to that off the Kinect shared object file: libgazebo_ros_openni_kinect.so.
 On top of this, additional parameters need to be set for the RGB-D camera as well as matching the topics published by the drivers of its real world counterpart.
 We have provided an example for the camera code.

+You may use the provided code, but you will need to make sure that you adjust for the required linkages in your URDF.
+Furthermore, you will need to be sure that you are publishing the correct topics and using the proper naming conventions.
+You will be taught some debugging techniques to help locate issues and resolve them in the upcoming concepts.

 ## Building Launch Files